openpnp/openpnp/Motion-Controllers.md

 ## Aprinter

 [Aprinter](https://github.com/ambrop72/aprinter) is a modern 3D printer firmware that may be useful for OpenPnP.
 I don't think of any machines using it yet, but the features list says all the right things and it may be worth looking into.

-## Duet + RepRapFirmware

-Those interested in using Duet 2 or Duet3 with OpenPnP, for help and support please contact dc42 on the OpenPnP forum at https://groups.google.com/forum/#!forum/openpnp or the Duet3D forum at https://forum.duet3d.com/.

 ## Marlin and Other 3D Printer Firmwares